-Types Of Homes And How To Choose
+Types Of Homes In Ottawa

 What type of home do you live in right now?
 Do you know the actual official designation?
 Not everyone does.
 If you have ever looked for a new home or spoken with a real estate agent about homes you may have heard them use some descriptors that are unfamiliar to some.
 The truth is there are many different kinds of homes that can be broken up into categories.
 Some of these designations are not perfect as a home may include some sort of modification from the original design that renders it a sort of hybrid.
 These designations are important to know because they can help you figure out exactly what type of home you want and allow you to narrow your search easily.

 Some of the home styles will be accompanied by a listing video for a home that matches the description to give you an example of the type of home.

 This is one of the most common types of home.
 This is one of two large categories that offer a variety of different types of structures.
 Single-family homes can be either attached or detached.
 A detached structure typically refers to a building that is physically separated from any other building or structure other than a garage.
 These homes are located on a single lot with no other residential structures.
 This is also referred to as a stand-alone structure.
 These homes can vary dramatically in size.
 Setting a budget while refining your search for a type of home will help you to refine your search and pick the style of home that is right for you.